joel-day/LeetCode-Workspace/README.md

 # LeetCode Workspace

-This is a custom mono-repo for practicing LeetCode which includes flashcards and custom bash scripts.
+This is a custom mono-repo for practicing LeetCode, as well as a journal for storing problems i've completed.

+It includes a custom flashcard UI and bash scripts for taking practice to the next level.
 To setup for yourself, see the 'Workspace Set-up' section at the bottom of this ReadMe.

-**My solutions (with explanations) are found in the section below**

-# Solutions
+# My Solutions

 ![Solution Image](data/raw/sol.jpg)